 As a yoga teacher, when starting your teaching journey it’s unlikely that the first words that spring to mind are ‘money’, ‘business’ or ‘marketing’.
 Am I right?

-Unfortunately though, they ARE all words that need to be considered when starting a successful yoga career.
+Unfortunately, though, they ARE all words that need to be considered when starting a successful yoga career.
+At the very least, it’s absolutely something you should learn when you get your yoga teacher certification.
 Because, as much as we may resist it or feel a little uncomfortable about it, yoga teaching IS a career and therefore, a source of income.

 Ickkkk, I know.

 But really though, as much as most of us don’t generally go into the yoga teaching biz with dollar signs in our eyes, we have to get comfortable with the idea that yoga can make money.
 Also…it should!

 As an average, most teachers are spending around $3,000 on an initial yoga teacher training.
 This doesn’t even go into the top-up workshops, hours of planning and equipment needed to make our classes special.
 With all this in mind, isn’t it kinda important we do ourselves due justice here?

 Teaching yoga poses is no walk in the park and so our efforts and skills should be reflected in our pricing.
 This is something I’m SUPER passionate about and is why HALF of my 300-hour advanced YTT course is all about the business of yoga.

 Still unsure?
 Have no fear, I’m gonna break it down for you…